 Indian cooking is incomplete with out Puri.
 Who can say no to super puffed and spiced Puri, topped with fenugreek (Methi) leaves.
 Methi / Fenugreek Puri (मेथी पूरी) is a deep fried crispy Indian bread, and is made from plain wheat flour and fenugreek.
-You can make these methi puries and they can last a couple of day, and eat as snack with tea or as mains with other curries.
+You can make this methi puri and these methi puris can be preserved to last a couple of days, and eat as snack with tea or as mains with other curries.

 Trick to making puri is always the way you prepare the dough.
 Puri dough has to be kneaded in a way so that its hard when you press it.
 If you keep it soft, your puri may not puff when frying, as well as they will get hard after sometime.
 Hard dough allows puri to remain soft for a longer duration.
 Another thing that you can do is add luke warm milk for soft puries.

 Methi Puri – Puri with Fenugreek Leaves | YourFoodFantasy.com